We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 - Pumpkin pie spice, for decoration

-Making the Pumpkin Milk Concentrate
+Making the Pumpkin Milk

-- Place the pumpkin puree, brown sugar, pumpkin pie spice, and black pepper in a small saucepan.
+- Place the puree, brown sugar, pie spice, and black pepper in a small saucepan.
 Stir continuously over medium heat for about 2-3 minutes, until the puree begins to bubble and sizzle and smells spicy.
 Mix in the vanilla extract, then spoon the mixture into a small bowl.

 - Pour the milk and heavy whipping cream into the same saucepan and set over medium heat, whisking occasionally.
-When it begins to steam, add the pumpkin puree concentrate and whisk continuously until well blended and smooth.
+When it begins to steam, add the puree concentrate and whisk continuously until well blended and smooth.

-- Pour the pumpkin milk into a blender and blend for at least 60 seconds on high speed.
+- Pour the milk into a blender and blend for at least 60 seconds on high speed.

 - Use immediately, or pour into a glass jar, seal tightly, and refrigerate for up to 5 days.
 Re-blend the milk or shake well before using.